CStancil/Library-Project/README.md

 # Library-Project
+## A library containing various functions used to get numbers and items from a dataset about Best Selling Video Games
 the function *historicalYearlyAverage ()* takes a game title and what year it is as a parameter and returns a number telling you the yearly average since the game's release

 @param gameTitle {string} - the desired game title

 @param currentYear {number} - the year input used to calculate the average

 @return {number} - yearly average of sales

 **function historicalYearlyAverage(gametitle, currentYear)**